HBPMedical/mip-deployment/documentation/AddRoleToUser.md

-#### Add roles to a User
+### Add roles to a User

-Login to your running keycloak (e.g. https://keycloakURL:8095/auth/admin/
+Login to the keycloak console on https://{MIP_IP}/auth/admin/ with the administrator credentials.

-Use credentials (Default ones defined in docker-compose are UserName : admin, Password: Pa55w0rd)

 Select users :